wp-plugins/threewp-login-tracker/readme.txt

 Requires at least: 3.0
 Tested up to: 3.0
 Stable tag: trunk
+Contributor: edward mindreantre

 Tracks all logins and login attempt on a blog or network.

 == Description ==

+This plugin has been superceded by <a href="http://wordpress.org/extend/plugins/threewp-activity-monitor/">ThreeWP Activity Monitor</a> and is therefore no longer maintained.

 Maintains a list of logins for all users.
 Logs successful and unsuccessfull logins for each user.